-Starting with the objective function, (1) assumes that the only downside of high CEO pay is that it directly reduces shareholder value.
-However, it may also demotivate employees or harm the firm's customer reputation.
-Moreover, the board's objective function may not be shareholder value, but, for example, to avoid losing a say-on-pay vote.
-Turning to the participation constraint (2), it is not clear that it binds in practice, given the magnitude of CEO salaries.
-The incentive constraint (3) also may not bind, if intrinsic motivation or reputational concerns are sufficient to motivate the CEO.
-The CEO's preferences, reflected in (2) and (3), may be richer than a simple function of effort and consumption.
-Real-world CEOs likely also care about their reputation, fairness, and being appreciated by directors and investors.
+Starting with the objective function, it assumes that the only downside of high CEO pay is that it directly reduces shareholder value.
+However, it may also demotivate employees or harm the firm's reputation.
+Moreover, the board may have a different objective, such as winning a say-on-pay vote.
+Turning to the participation constraint, it binds in many models.
+This implies that, if a CEO's pay were reduced by \$1, she would leave, which seems unlikely in practice.
+The incentive constraint may also not bind, if intrinsic motivation or reputational concerns are sufficient to motivate the CEO.